stephengold/Maud/README.md

 Maud has the capability to load skeleton maps from assets, edit them, save them, and use them to retarget animations.
-Sample skeleton maps are build into Maud, such as "SinbadToJaime" which maps Sinbad's skeleton to that of Jaime.
+A few sample skeleton maps are build into Maud, such as "SinbadToJaime" which maps Sinbad's skeleton to that of Jaime.

-The "Mapping Tool" ("Map -> Tool") is useful for loading and editing skeleton maps.
+Use the "Mapping Tool" ("Map -> Tool") to load and edit skeleton maps.
 To do anything with a skeleton map, you must have a source model loaded.
 To add a new mapping between 2 bones, select the source bone in the source model and the target bone in the target model, then click LMB on the "Map" button in the lower left or use the equals ("=") keyboard shortcut.

-As long as the 2 selected bones map to each other in the loaded map, Maud considers that the corresponding bone mapping is selected.
+As long as the 2 selected bones map to each other in the loaded map, the corresponding bone mapping is selected.
 You can unmap the selected bone mapping (with the "Unmap" button) or adjust its twist value with the "Twist Tool" ("Map -> Twist tool").

-When editing a skeleton map, it's helpful to watch its effect on the target model in real time.
+When editing a skeleton map, it's helpful to see its effect on the target model in real time.
 To do this, click LMB on the "Show retargeted pose" button in the Mapping Tool or select "Animations -> Load -> ( retargeted pose )".